 Even when it’s very cold outside, you’ll be lovely and warm in your hot tub.
 Of course, getting out of it and dashing back inside could be a bit of shock!
 Your bathtub could also be the perfect way to warm up on a cold night.
 Spoil yourself with a high count fluffy towel.
 Maybe you could install a whirlpool mat to whip up some bubbles while you soak?
 Your tub could even be coated to help preserve the heat for longer.

 It’s amazing how much heat leaks out of the windows and doors.
 Many of us know to insulate the roof, but you can’t easily insulate a window.
 As it’s dark out by late afternoon anyway, why not invest in some thermal lined curtains?
 When these are closed, they will prevent you feeling any drafts, and they’ll reduce the amount of heat escaping from the room.
 They can be purchased for little cost at your local home furnishings store.
 Pick colours that match your accent colour.
+Or for a plain room patterned curtains can look great, like plaid curtains – they always stay in fashion.

 A cosy house is essential in winter.
 And taking on one or two of these little projects could be a fun way to get creative around the house too.
 Love your warm home this winter.